kqian5/jekyll-now/_posts/2018-8-13-Technosolutionism.md

 Having a social mission does not insulate a business from the forces of capitalism.
 Any lapse in the planning, any flaw in the product or implementation, any oversight in the research can and will lead to failure.

 I am not saying that tech does not have the ability to solve these social issues but rather that with more rigorous research, we can do a better job of addressing them.
-For technology that aims to truly be life-altering, we need more
+For technology that aims to truly be life-altering, we must impose a higher standard.

 ### Let's look at a startup on the right track: